Will I be supported in my education?

 The bursaries will be administered by Student Services, who can be contacted by emailing studentsupport@lincoln.ac.uk.

-There are many more scholarships and bursaries which may apply to you, for example:
+There are many more scholarships and bursaries which may apply to you.

-Bishop Grosseteste University can has various ways of supporting students with access needs.
+Bishop Grosseteste University Bursaries - The BGU Bursary is an additional source of funding available to full-time undergraduate students.
 You can view the information available from BGU here:

 Support at Boston College